We Got By With A Little Help From Our Friends

 Like many social justice foundations, our board immediately authorized a rapid response mechanism post-election.
 We made a set of grants that represent many stands for dignity, democracy, and liberation.
 Mid-year, in looking to a new round of rapid response, we hesitated to repeat the previous cycle in exactly the same way.
 Frankly, we were unhinged by the depth and breadth of the rollback of civil liberties, public services, and environmental protection at the policy level–in conjunction with violent white nationalism at the street level.
 And we also imagined that funding towards civic and social infrastructure might look different than rapid response, so we wanted to balance the short and the long view.

 This was a moment where we were thankfully pulled into action with a little help from some funder friends–the very same network of funders we circled up with just after the 2016 presidential election to make meaning and deepen relationships.
 We joined General Service Foundation, Hill Snowdon Foundation, Jessie Smith Noyes Foundation, and Hyams Foundation for the second round of the Defending the Dream Fund.
 We are still digesting the many lessons learned from group decision making with shared values and sense of urgency.
-One lesson is crystal clear: working together at the speed of trust builds more trust in the decisions, the process, each other, and ultimately the incredible groups the fund supported.
-(Five of those are found among our most recent rapid response awards.)
+One lesson is crystal clear: working together with the shared foundation of trust allowed us to build more trust in the entire process and all the partners who were involved.
+For a full download of the lessons learned, check out my post on 8 Lessons in Collaborative Rapid Response Grantmaking.

 Friends Call Friends To Action